 - Do I have to change what I have or can it be used safely as it is currently?

-Background: Marcello, a Homeowner from NY, NY.
+Background: Marcello, a Homeowner from NY, New York.

 Thanks for your electrical question Marcello.

 Application: Converting a 220 Volt or 250 Volt Circuit.